Nabla7/AutomataGroup/README.md

-# Quantum Finite Automata (QFA) Features Disambiguation

-This is the same as the explanation on the main page but we're trying to delve a little deeper into the specific terminology to give a clearer overview.
+# This is a notepad for putting ideas and whatnot

 # Quantum Finite Automata (QFA) Proposal